 When Noah Hawley first brought the Coen brothers' cult classic Fargo to FX, there were very few people who had faith in the adaptation.
-Two seasons and countless awards later, Fargo has become one of the most compelling shows out there and Hawley has become so popular that he is currently producing four shows for FX.
+Two seasons and countless awards later, the Fargo TV show has become one of the most compelling series out there and Hawley has become so popular that he is currently producing four shows for FX.

 Below we round up everything we know about Season 3, which should be enough to keep you warm during the long winter without Fargo.

 Over the long, cold winter you can check back here for all the latest Fargo Season 3 news and rumors.